 About Dimensions Foundation

 Dimensions collaborates with the Arbor Day Foundation on the national Nature Explore Program.
-It also runs the Dimensions Education Programs, in Lincoln, Nebraska, which serve as primary research classrooms for on-going efforts.
+It also runs the Dimensions Education Programs at two sites, in Lincoln, Nebraska, which serve as primary research classrooms for on-going efforts.
 Dimensions works with a cadre of workshop consultants, designers and researchers throughout the United States.

 Through Dimensions’ research and programs, children and families develop a profound engagement with the natural world, where nature is an integral part of children’s daily learning.
 The Education Programs Research Classrooms have been in existence since 1967, and the national cadre of Dimensions researchers and consultants began their work in 1998.